SolutionGuidance/psm/docs/userhelp/source/enrollment.rst

 Can I start an enrollment now and finish it later, or do I have to start and submit it all in one session?
 ----------------------------------------------------------------------------------------------------------

-This site lets you save a "draft" at any point while you are creating a new enrollment.
-Click the "Save as draft" button.
+The PSM lets you save a "draft" at any point while you are creating a new enrollment.
+Click the "Save as Draft" button.
 Even if you log out and then log back in, that draft enrollment will still be available for you to work on -- you will see it in your Dashboard and in the Draft tab under Enrollments.